Turfjs/turf/packages/turf-nearest-point-on-line/README.md

 Returns the nearest point on a line to a given point.

+If any of the segments in the input line string are antipodal and therefore have an undefined arc, this function will instead return that the point lies on the line.

 ### Parameters

 *   `lines` **([Geometry][1] | [Feature][2]<([LineString][3] | [MultiLineString][4])>)** lines to snap to